 But actually, the British are to blame.
 As if Brexit wasn’t enough to screw up half of Europe, the Brits have messed things up for the Netherlands quite some time ago.

 Now, I need your full attention for the ignorant (yet kinda funny) reason why the Dutch are called ‘Dutch’.
 As we all know, the German word for Germany is ‘Deutschland’.
 Now, for the British everyone who spoke a Germanic language was one and the same.
 Which resulted in the British calling people from Germany and the Netherlands both Dutch.

 Then, as time passed, the Germans became known as…well, Germans.
 However, like an embarrassing nickname that the fat, ignorant bully gave you back in high school, the name Dutch kinda stuck to the Netherlands to this day.

 What do you think about the word’s origin?
 Were you surprised to find out the reasoning behind it?
 Let us know in the comments below!

 Here’s more about how this odd name choice came about:

-Editor’s Note: This article was originally published on 5 June 2018 but was updated for your reading pleasure on 12 February 2020.
+Editor’s Note: This article was originally published in June 2018 but was updated for your reading pleasure in November 2020.